 By being aware, following these regulations, and adopting proactive vehicle maintenance practices, car owners can minimise costs, avoid fines, and extend your vehicle’s lifespan.

 All cars driven on NZ roads must be registered with Waka Kotahi NZ Transport Agency (NZTA).
 This can be done at AA, VINZ or VTNZ.
 This is a one-off exercise and cost to get your vehicle’s details on the Motor Vehicle Register.
 This is when your number plates are issued, after which, it needs to be licensed to remain on the road.
-The cost depends on the type of car and its CC rating.
+The cost depends on the type of vehicle being registered.
 At the point of registering your vehicle you will also need to pay for 3, 6 or 12 months of licensing at the same time.

 Note: Rego fees increased from 1 January 2026 as part of a two-year Government fee adjustment.
 For up-to-date fee amounts by vehicle type, use the Rightcar fee checker or the NZTA website.
 As a general guide, petrol vehicles have the lowest fees, while diesel and electric vehicles are now charged at the same higher rate.
 The ACC levy discount for EVs ended on 1 July 2025, bringing EVs in line with diesel vehicles.